bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 The `dotnet user-secrets init` command is used to *add* or *update* a *user secrets ID* in a Visual Studio project file.

-*The `dotnet user-secrets init` command does NOT create a user secrets file.*
+*The `dotnet user-secrets init` command does NOT create a user secrets store.*

-Adds or updates a `<UserSecretsId>` element in the first `<PropertyGroup>` element in the Visual Studio project file that does not have a `Condition` attribute.
+The command adds or updates a `<UserSecretsId>` element in the first `<PropertyGroup>` element in the Visual Studio project file that does not have a `Condition` attribute.

 If no `<PropertyGroup>` element exists in the project file, or if all `<PropertyGroup>` elements have `Condition` attributes, then a `<PropertyGroup>` element (with no `Condition` attribute) is added to the project file, and the  `<UserSecretsId>` element is added to it.